Luhtaje/dynamic/README.md

 ## Documentation

 Doxygen is used to generate project documentation.
 You can find the output in the `docs/` directory, in both HTML and Latex formats.

----

-This project is developed as a part of an engineering thesis for Metropolia University of Applied Sciences and is in collaboration with Rightware Oy.